ckingdon/docker-node/README.md

 * registry vs repository: Amazon ECR is a registry that holds multiple docker repositories
 * Docker Hub registry hosts public or private repositories

-## Create your own custom docker image: dockerfile
+## Create your own custom docker image: Dockerfile
-Dockerfile is definition of how to build and image from our application:
+`Dockerfile` is definition of how to build and image from our application:

 ## Web-app Example
 Dockerfile directives